stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): You either add a STOP statement to the DATA step, or use programming logic that checks for an invalid value of the POINT= variable.
 - Question (meisenbach-stat6250): What is the benefit of using interleaving?
 - Answer (meisenbach-stat6250): The output dataset is sorted by the BY variable.
+- Question (kveng-stat6250): Can we use interleaving without changing the order?
+- Answer (kveng-stat6250):  If we don't want to change the order, then we need to use concatenating method.
+It'll just concate multiple tables without sorting.

 [Course Textbook Chapter 12, Problem 3]
 * *Question (aalshehry−stat6250):* What is the default oreder of the output obsevations when SET statement is used to combine two datasets?